bsantanad/sre-journey/src/becoming_sre.md

       past 6 to 12 months?
 - **Can SREs check in code to major repos in your org?**
     - You’ll see how involved is the SRE with dev work

+## A Day in the Life of an SRE

+Because of the nature of the SRE role, it is hard to describe an average day, since it most days are different to each other.
+So instead of an average day, we have different modes SREs can relate to.
+Look at it like different hats an SRE will wear

+* __Incident/Outage Mode__

+    There will be days were most of your time you will be involved dealing with an accident.
+These days come with some feelings attached to them (fear, anxiety, and so on), the intensity of these feelings depend on the severity of the outage.

+    When on this mode you will be reacting not planning it is normal.

+* __Post-incident Learning Mode__

+    After the incident now you have the opportunity to review the memories of an outage and learn from it.

+    You are responsible for documenting it, in a way others can understand it.
+    To do this you will have to investigate a bit, look for data in your monitoring systems, talk to your colleagues to discover what they knew and when.

+* __Builder/Project/Learn Mode__

+    This is when you actually have time to sit and...
+    - Devlop some code for services or SRE tasks
+    - Provision new envs or infra
+    - Improve monitoring/observability
+    - Removing toil
+    - Writing docs
+    - Learning a new tech in anticipation of using it some day

+    Of course, there will be times when you are doing boring stuff, but that can help you identify toil you need to remove.

+* __Architecture Mode__

+    Depends on your org, but, and SRE should be showing up to design and planning meetings where they are acting as a representative  for reliability.

+    Be political about it, no one wants to hear, "_this would have never happen if there was an SRE when this thing was designed_".
+Appeal to the sense that everyone want to have their code in production be as reliable as possible.

+* __Management Mode__

+    If the response to, _what did you do all day?_, was, _I went to meetings_, do not worry, chances are you might be an SRE manager.

+* __Planning Mode__

+    Some portion of your day will be planning.
+    - Implementation plans
+    - Capacity planning
+    - Self-definitional work (goals of SRE team and stuff like that)

+* __Collaboration Mode__

+    <mark> The SRE role is relentlessly collaborative.</mark>

+    When you implement SLI/SLO (Service Level Indicators/Service Level Objectives) you will be working with: devs, PMs, stakeholders.

+    Another example of collaborative work, is what some people call pre-launch review.
+An SRE gets involved to revise the service being deployed in production, what is necessary for it to run reliably in production

+    Do not be a gatekeeper, share this work with the devs and the stakeholders, collaborate as much as possible

+    Finally, listen to the customers through monitoring work.
+The SLIs/SLOs (Service Level Indicators, Service Level Objectives) are meant to provide ongoing collaboration with the customer.

+* __Recovery and Self-Care Mode__

+    Burn out SREs are of no good to anyone.
+Because of the nature of SREs it can be easy to overextending yourself.
+But when we hear that someone is regularly working 60-75 hours, is not something to be proud of, that means there is a failure in the system and needs to be fixed.

+    You need to have recovery time.

+* __On Balance__

+    Balance is something good to strive for, but there are often situational factors  that complicate the effort, for example, an _early service_ vs _mature service_, new services are always noisier and require more reactive work.
+They also provide more toil to be stripped away, so maybe you expend more time in one of these modes than in others.

+    The idea is to see this as weather patterns, I know it is going to rain hard for some time, but I mentally prepare.
+Ideally things will level out.
+If not, you need to strive for it.
+SRE attempts to be a **sustainable** operations practice.
+If you realise this cannot be sustained maybe you need to start looking for a different job.

+## Establishing a Relationship to Toil